IllustrisInteractive/seraph/README.md

 ## Copyright
 Illustris Interactive reserves all copyright for the source code of this project, along with the respective copyright owners of various packages, libraries, and frameworks used.

+### Post-script
+SERAPH was made as a term project in February 2023.
+Initially, I've included text verification and notifications.
+Because of the limitations of the Twilio platform for free accounts, this feature has been disabled (Users will not be able to add phone numbers, nor receive messages).